Khanzi/ArborMetrix_Assesment/README.md

    1. There is no indication of time.
    2. A patient with multiple encounters could have had them in any order.
    3. No assumptions about line number ordering is made.

+### Areas of Improvement

+* More robust the CLI argument handling
+  * Improve error handling
+  * Meaningful error messages
+*